CS-433/ml-project-2-pappardelle/README.md

 For the code implementation, we used the code provided by Dr. Sreenivas Bhattiprolu in the following github link: https://github.com/bnsreenu/python_for_image_processing_APEER/blob/master/tutorial122_3D_Unet.ipynb

-We adapted our data set to the provided code.
+We adapted the code to our data set.

 ### Data set
 Our data set is a hdf5 file with the following file structure: